Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 IPsec is a suite of TCP/IP protocols used together to set up encrypted connections between devices on a public network.
 IPsec provides confidentiality (encryption), integrity (hashing) and authentication (key exchange).
-IPsec is often used to setup a VPN, encrypting IP packets and ensuring the authenticity of the source.
+IPsec is often used to set up a VPN, encrypting IP packets and ensuring the authenticity of the source.

 The method used by IPsec to exchange keys is called **IKE** (Internet Key Exchange).
 It creates a tunnel by encrypting the connection between authenticated peers.